What is

 Our Clinic

-Welcome to our boutique speech therapy clinic, where you’ll find expert therapy and evaluations provided by American Speech and Hearing Association (ASHA) certified Speech-Language Pathologists.
-Our dedicated speech therapists are fluent in both English and Spanish, ensuring effective communication and personalized care for all our families.
+Welcome to our boutique speech therapy clinic, where compassionate care meets expert guidance.
+Our therapy and evaluations are provided by American Speech and Hearing Association (ASHA) certified Speech-Language Pathologists, dedicated to helping children thrive.
+With therapists fluent in both English and Spanish, we ensure clear communication and personalized support for every family.

 Our skilled team of pediatric speech-language pathologists specializes in treating a wide range of disorders and diagnoses.
 Some of the common conditions we address include: